As a nation, Australia loves a punt. It fits with our love of sports and our pub culture.

 Over the years, it’s not only become socially acceptable but also expected on certain days (think Powerball Thursdays and Melbourne Cup).

-We know why gambling is bad: addiction, debt, relationship and mental health issues, criminal activity.
+We know why gambling is bad: addiction, debt, relationship and mental health issues, and criminal activity.
 But despite this, we continue to do it with the statistics on gambling spend continuing to rise, despite restrictions being in place.

 So, what’s going on?
 Why can’t we stop with the wagers?